 There are a couple of reasons.
 One is a legacy of when that number (as dpi, not ppi) could be used to set the printer's output.
 The other is the background of Photoshop as both a digital image editing program and as a graphics arts creation program.

 In the graphics arts world (and please note, this website is about digital photos, not graphics arts), many designers work with "virtual paper" and in this case it does help to virtually paper size an image to the dimensions that are required.
-In our example, if we wanted that image to fit 6" x 4" of virtual paper, we could set the ppi to 864.
+In our example, if we wanted that image to fit 6" x 4" of virtual paper, we could set the document size at 6" x 4" and it would show the ppi to 864.
 When that image is imported into many graphics arts programs, it will then default to a virtual paper size of 6" x 4".
 If a graphic artist is working with many images and doesn't want them any bigger than they have to be (trying to keep the overall filesize down), the image can be resized down to their desired ppi number (usually 300) using this section of the dialog box.

 Can the "Document Size" section be used productively by the digital photographer?

 Yes, for a couple of reasons.
 Although I strongly recommend that this section of the Image Resize dialog box not be used for digital photo resizing/resampling (it's best to use the pixel dimensions section), as noted above, it can be used to re-size/resample the image.